Dangerous Hero, and, Boris Johnson

 […] contacts, plus Tippit a few times.
 Otherwise I can’t say who ran the safe house.’
 In this paragraph he offers the Defence Industrial Security Command (DISC) and MI5 Division 5, who were in a version of the assassination story circulating in the 1970s called The Torbitt Memorandum (which originated in the cast of characters […]

-[…] would not let explanations lie…’.
-Who is Peter Green?
-Does he mean Rob Green, Hilda Murrell’s nephew?
+[PDF file]: […] Murrell’s nephew?
 Colin Wallace and Fred Holroyd are discussed.
-‘Holroyd after he MI5 and Ireland’. was apparently confined to a mental hospital made public the turf war that raged between MI6 over who ran operations in Northern (p.
-23) […]
+‘Holroyd was apparently confined to a mental hospital after he made public the turf war that raged between MI5 and MI6 over who ran operations in Northern Ireland’. (p.
+23) 2 ‘Apparently’?
+Fred was briefly sent to the Army mental hospital at Netley while he […]

 Accessibility Toolbar